 If you haven't already, your first step is to learn about CI and its various concepts and principles.
-Our training programs are a great way to learn the basics, but you can also get started independently right here on our website.
-You'll find introductory content in our What is CI? section, and suggestions for websites, books, and other learning materials on our Links page.
-Here's a detailed list of links to kickstart your learning:
+Our training programs are a great way to learn the basics.
+You can also get started independently right here on our website.
+You'll find self help links and tools in our CI Toolbox.

 Applying CI in Your Work

 Once you understand CI, you can start using it!
 Here are some fast and simple ways you can apply CI on an individual level:

 - Identify waste in your work processes.
 Keep a watchful eye for improvement opportunities around you.

 - Use the 5S method to make improvements to your working environment.
 You can use 5S with your desk, your office, your email inbox, your network drives, a storage space or common work area.

 - Develop Standard Work for one of your work processes or your portion of a larger process.
 This can help clarify processes without clear steps, and aid with continuity and backup for others involved with the process.